valpackett/freshcerts/README.md

 $ bundle exec rackup -p 9393
 ```

+(or `bundle exec puma ...`)

 In production, you'll want to configure your process manager to run it.
 Set `RACK_ENV=production` there in addition to the config variables (`ACME_ENDPOINT`, etc.)

+### Minimizing Memory Footprint

+If you want to run freshcerts on e.g. a cheap VPS with low RAM:

+- by default, the monitoring worker runs in a thread inside of the app.
+You can run it separately with cron:
+  - set `SEPARATE_MONITORING=1` for the server process (puma/rackup);
+  - put `bundle exec ruby monitoring.rb` into your crontab for every 10 minutes or so.
+- run the server process under [soad](https://github.com/myfreeweb/soad)!
+It will start the server on demand and shut it down when it's inactive.
+Don't set the `time-until-stop` to something ridiculously low like 1 second, because freshcerts keeps challenges in memory.

+This way, memory will only be used when there are requests to the freshcerts server or when it's doing the monitoring.

 ## Usage